GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 Our model is trained in a supervised fashion using some custom datasets presented in @sec:ssl:single_source:method:dataset.

-#gaet[
-  Should we say that the impact of the architecture (Relu vs ReLU+BN vs BN+ReLU vs ReLU+LN LN+ReLU) is laughingly HIGH ?
-]

 The architecture, depicted in @fig:ssl:single_source:nn_architecture, consists in three convolutional blocks.
 Each of them encompasses a 2D convolution operator, layer normalization and finally a #acr("ReLU").
 The convolutional filters operate in the time-frequency plane.
 The dimension of the multi-channel image progressively shrinks along the network.
 Ultimately, the data gets flatten into a one-dimensional vector fed into a 4-layers #acr("MLP").
 The number of output neurons can be configured depending on the necessity to predict only the #acr("DoA") value or both #acr("DoA") and source-array distance.

-*Architecture impact.*
-Our model architecture has been explicitly designed for the present use case.
-Literature on #acr("SSL") and more broadly computer vision has motivated the structure of this reasonably standard network.
-However, several variations have been regarding the layout of the convolutional blocks.
-Although performance in _easy_ tasks were not significantly impacted by those changes, they have turned out to be crucial for achieving satisfying results in more complex settings.

 #figure(
   image("figures/ssl_singlesource_nn_architecture.svg"),